MaestroError/eloquent-regex/README.md

 - Consider to add Postal Code Pattern
 - Make options controllable from config or provider (?)
 - Make pattern controllable from config or provider (?)
+- I should be able to make new pattern using BuilderPattern